oroinc/documentation/user_guide/system_mailboxes.rst

 .. image:: ./img/system_mailbox/new_mb.png

 - Go to *System → SYSTEM CONFIGURATION → General Setup → Email Configuration*
-- Click the :guilabel:`Add Mailbox` in the System Mailboxes sections
+- Click the :guilabel:`Add Mailbox` button in the System Mailboxes sections
 - Define the mailbox settings, as described in the sections below

 General